 - As soon as the garlic looks like it’s taking colour, add the chopped tomato, tomato paste, sugar and water.
 Stir and let this reduce into a wet paste

-- Add the aubergine fingers and stir through.
-Add the fresh herbs and stir through.
-Turn off the heat and allow the aubergines to rest in the paste before putting in serving dishes.
+- Add the aubergine fingers and herbs and stir through.
+Turn off the heat and allow the aubergines to rest in the sauce before putting in serving dishes.

 Best served at room temperature.

 Can be stored in the fridge for up to 3 days and if you’d like to keep it for longer, pop some in a jam jar and seal the top with some extra virgin olive oil.
-If the oil covers all of the veg this can keep for a good few weeks in the fridge.
+If the oil covers all of the veg this can keep for a couple of weeks in the fridge.
 Once you open, it’ll keep for 3 days.

 If you can’t stand the thought of de-seeding and chopping tomatoes, use a can of chopped tomatoes.
 I would suggest very quickly blitzing with a hand blender so that you don’t have big chunks of tomato in the paste.
 I’ve not used passata with this recipe but I suppose it would also do the job as long as you still use the tomato paste and water and allow to reduce because this intensifies the flavour.

 This can also be used as an emergency pasta sauce (just add a bit of the water you used to boil the pasta to make it a bit wetter).
-Or add as a topping for a pizza with some mozzarella cheese.
+Or add as a topping for a pizza with some mozzarella.